mesosphere/dcos-docs-site/pages/services/nifi/0.4.0-1.8.0/install/index.md

 navigationTitle:  Installing and Customizing
 title: Installing and Customizing
 menuWeight: 20
-excerpt: Installing DC/OS NiFi from the web interface or the CLI
+excerpt: Installing DC/OS NiFi from the UI or the CLI
 featureMaturity:
 enterprise: false
 model: ../../data.yml
 render: mustache
 ---

- DC/OS {{model.techName }} is available in the Universe and can be installed by using either the web interface or the DC/OS CLI.
+ DC/OS {{model.techName }} is available in the Universe and can be installed by using either the UI or the DC/OS CLI.

 The default DC/OS {{model.techName }} service installation provides reasonable defaults for trying out the service, but that may not be sufficient for production use.
 You may require different configurations depending on the context of the deployment.